-This code has been created to help us all create a safe, welcoming and inclusive spaces and experience for everyone across our events and digital platforms.
+This Code of Conduct has been created to help us all create safe, welcoming and inclusive spaces and experiences for everyone across our events and digital platforms.

 Working towards inclusion

 As we work together as a sector towards inclusion, we expect and encourage our members, participants and users to:

 - Behave in a mutually respectful and thoughtful way, and listen carefully to other people – being kind and courteous and not bullying or using hate speech

 - Be mindful of how others might be feeling – be alert for cues that a person is uncomfortable with a situation or conversation and respond appropriately